NCDgov/ncd-site/_posts/2026-01-28-ncd-recognizes-neil-romano-for-service-to-council-makes-leadership-announcement.md

 Neil, at this time, we thank you for this.
 I want to present this to you.

-ANA TORRES-DAVIS:  Photo op.

-\[Applause]

-SHAWN KENNEMER:  One other thing I wanted to point out, just last week I asked Neil to be the Vice Chair for the National Council, and he accepted so he is now the Acting Vice Chair for this National Council.
+"Last week I asked Neil to be the Vice Chair for the National Council, and he accepted so he is now the Acting Vice Chair for this National Council," said Kennemer.

-And then right now I want to open it up to the staff at the National Council who have worked with Neil for their remarks if they have anything.

-And Theo, oh, sorry, we'll wait for Theo to please --

-NEIL ROMANO:  I'm in trouble now.

-THEO BRADDY:  Can you hear me?

-SHAWN KENNEMER:  We got you.

-THEO BRADDY:  All right.
-I couldn't let this moment go by.
-Neil is my guy, right?
-Neil is, you know, he don't put out his accomplishments out there.
-You don't wear them on his sleeves.
-He just have quietly done this stuff for so long.

-And I just wanted to say to you, Neil, how much I appreciate you, how much I look to you for advice and counsel.
-Right?
+Council members and staff gave congratulations to the vice chairman on his service.

-It's not too many people that can change my thoughts on certain topic, right?
-I'm like a rock when I have a particular feel for something or thoughts for something, but I have learned over the time working with Neil to listen to him.
-And he have, to my surprise, changed my position on stuff.
-Not too many people can do that.
+Councilmember Theo Braddy: "It's not too many people that can change my thoughts on certain topic," said Braddy.
+I'm like a rock when I have a particular feel for something or thoughts for something, but I have learned over the time working with Neil to listen to him," he said.
+And he has, to my surprise, changed my position on stuff; not too many people can do that.

 So Neil, I just want to let you know that you are someone I highly respect and look towards, and I just appreciate who you are.

 So please, don't ever change.
 So congratulations.

-NEIL ROMANO:  Thank you.

-SHAWN KENNEMER:  Thank you.

-Sascha.

-SASCHA BITTNER:  Yeah.
-I just wanted to say that I've appreciated working with you.
-And I especially appreciate how you focus on advocacy within the medical community.
-As we just mentioned, it's such a critical issue.
-And I really appreciate that you're laser focused on it.
+"I've appreciated working with you," said Councilmember Sascha Bittner, "and I especially appreciate how you focus on advocacy within the medical community.
+It's such a critical issue and I really appreciate that you're laser focused on it."

+KIM RIDLEY:  "As the newest member of the Council, I just want to say thank you.
+I've already learned a tremendous amount from you.
+I am exceptionally grateful that this is not an award because you have decided to leave the Council.
+I was a little worried, I will admit, for a few minutes, so Shawn, thank you for clarifying.

+I just want to say I am in awe of how you present yourself, how you present the issues that you're talking about and your career in general.
+It's something that I think most of us never really go into and feel the same way.
+Congratulations, and I'm so grateful to continue working with you.

+NEIL ROMANO:  This is an incredible honor today because of how I respect every single person in this room.
+That doesn't necessarily mean we always got along or every decision was agreed upon.
+But by the grace of God, we've had a single goal, and NCD has had a single goal, and I have been so proud to be part of that, to be able to push forward every day.
+We don't come here to ever talk about anything but the rights and the needs of people with disabilities.

+"I've worked with a lot of Council Members over the years, and I have yet to sit here and ever see a Council Member or person who is ever doing anything for self-serving purposes, anything they did, except for people with disabilities.
+And I have to tell you, it is a great pride in my life to work with these folks."

+"And I would like to thank you, Mr. Chairman. he continued.
+"When you called a couple of weeks ago to say you wanted to talk to me, I thought you were going to say, 'Hey, Neil, you're fired.," he said.
+"I'm greatly honored and for as long as I'm allowed or I can, I will be working for NCD on behalf of people with disabilities, and I appreciate it."

+"Thank you all and God bless you all."